 ESPIGÃO AMARELO HIKE DETAILS

-Hike Distance: The total distance of my hike was 14.4 kilometers for the route from Vereda do Larano on Porto da Cruz side all the way to Ponta do Rosto.
-But completing the regular loop back along Vereda do Larano would be about 10-kilometers in total, which is the suggested route.
+- Hike Distance: The total distance of my hike was 14.4 kilometers for the route from Vereda do Larano on the Porto da Cruz side all the way to Ponta do Rosto.
+But completing the regular loop back along Vereda do Larano would be about 10 kilometers in total, which is the suggested route.
 I’ll detail the options in the blog post below.

 HOW TO GET TO THE TRAILHEAD THE FOR ESPIGÃO AMARELO HIKE